 I am a professor who has spent a career teaching and doing research about the human side of organizations.
 I have taught both industrial-organizational (I-O) psychology and business management at the bachelor’s, master’s and doctoral levels, and I have done research on organizations and the research methodologies used to study them.
 I was noted as one of the 10 most influential management scholars in a 2012 Indiana University study of combined academic and nonacademic impact.
-After teaching executive doctor of business administration students for a few years, I became interested in reaching a broader audience about issues concerning the management of organizations and research methodology.
+After teaching executive doctor of business administration students for a few years, I became interested in reaching a broader audience through blogging.
+I write about issues concerning the management of organizations and research methodology.

 Born in New York City, I have spent most of my life in Florida.
 My initial education in business came from my parents who were entrepreneurs with several small businesses.
 I received my BA in psychology, and a MA and Ph.D. in I-O psychology.
 After graduation I spent seven years in various academic and nonacademic positions.
-I returned to the USF Psychology Department in 1982 where today I am a Distinguished University Professor.
-I was the founding director of our interdisciplinary occupational health psychology (OHP) program.
+I returned to the USF Psychology Department in 1982 where I was a professor for 38 years.
+During that time I was the founding director of our interdisciplinary occupational health psychology (OHP) program.
 The OHP program bridges the Psychology Department with the NIOSH-funded USF Sunshine Education and Training Center (ERC), housed in our College of Public Health.
-I also have a courtesy appointment in the Information Systems and Decision Sciences Department in the Muma College of Business at USF, where I teach in the executive Doctor of Business Administration ( executive DBA) program.
+I currently have a courtesy appointment in the Information Systems and Decision Sciences Department in the Muma College of Business at USF, where I teach in the executive Doctor of Business Administration ( executive DBA) program.
 From 2000 until summer 2015 I was director of the USF News and World Report 2nd ranked USF IO Psychology Doctoral Program.